 Remember hearing about that toxic chemical used in wars in your history lessons?
-Well, it’s still out there.
+Well, DDT is still out there.
 This toxic chemical (known to contribute to cancerous tumors, chronic diseases, pollution and wildlife endangerment) remains in our environment.
 Although the US banned DDT, other countries are still spraying our food with this pesticide, and the harmful effects are being passed around through the food chain.

 Pesticides like DDT affect the nervous system by interfering with normal nerve impulses, thereby weakening our immune systems.
 It makes our livers hypersensitive, instigates diabetes, complicates digestion, triggers migraines and chronic depression, causes skin disorders and disrupts hormones.
 We know hormone disruptions have lead to breast & other cancers, male infertility, miscarriages, low birth weight, and developmental delays.

 We must be proactive and cleanse our system with healing foods.
 Here are some simple tips to do so:

 - Add dulse to your diet.
 This sea vegetable contains bioactive phytochemicals that lock onto the toxins and don’t allow them to disperse while they still in the body.
 Dulse acts like a sponge to DDT.

 - Sprinkle on your next sweet potato or golden potato.
 You can also add a spoonful to your wild blueberry smoothie.
 Adding some to your vegetable medley is savory.